EVENT

 Peace talks vary widely, so how are they shaped and who decides on important aspects such as participation, agenda-setting, location and space design?
 How do these elements impact the discussions and outcomes?
 And how do donors and invested parties potentially shape these outcomes?

-This event focuses on the evolving dynamics of peace processes, diving deeper into the role of mediators, inclusivity, location and space design and decision-making processes.
-It also aims to build on the results of The Berlin Moot that focused on the necessity to develop an innovative approach to mediation and to factor in emerging mediation actors.
+This event focused on the evolving dynamics of peace processes, diving deeper into the role of mediators, inclusivity, location and space design and decision-making processes.
+It also aimed to build on the results of The Berlin Moot that focused on the necessity to develop an innovative approach to mediation and to factor in emerging mediation actors.

 Dynamics of peace processes